 Fostering - Various types of Foster Care

 Sadly, some parents are unable to change their lifestyles to enable them to care appropriately for their own children.
 If this occurs, the child will then stay in the care of Wrexham County Borough Council on a longer-term basis.
-As a long-term Foster Carer you will provide a safe and secure home for them to grow up in, and assist the child in preparing adulthood and beyond.
+As a Foster Carer you will provide a safe and secure home for them to grow up in, and assist the child in preparing adulthood and beyond.

 If you have the room and the time for more than one child we often have a great need for Foster Carers who can provide a home for sibling groups.
 When children and young people experience difficulties and problems in their lives their siblings can help in providing comfort, love and stability.
 If you can foster brothers and sisters, you'll be helping us by the positive option of keeping these children together.